 The NEC Group's business is dependent, to a significant extent, on the Japanese market.
-The NEC Group's consolidated revenue to customers in Japan accounted for 76.5% of its total revenue in the fiscal year ended March 31, 2021.
+The NEC Group's consolidated revenue to customers in Japan accounted for 75.0% of its total revenue in the fiscal year ended March 31, 2022.
 The future deterioration of economic conditions in Japan or the financial condition or performance of the Group's customer base in Japan could have a material adverse effect on the results of operations and the financial position of the NEC Group.

 Moreover, the NEC Group's business is also influenced by the economic conditions of countries and regions including Asia, the United States and Europe, in which the NEC Group operates its business.
 Geopolitical issues and trade conflicts worldwide, including trade tensions between the United States and China, have recently contributed to increasing uncertainties in global markets, and increases in protectionist trade policies more generally may also contribute to slower global macroeconomic growth.
 Epidemics such as virus outbreaks, including the recent outbreak of COVID-19 infections described below in "d.
-Impact of the outbreak of novel coronavirus (COVID-19) infections", may also negatively affect economic conditions in the global economy.
+Impact of the outbreak of novel coronavirus (COVID-19) infections" as well as perpetuation of current situation between Russia and Ukraine, may also negatively affect economic conditions in the global economy.
 When aforementioned geopolitical issues and trade conflicts become apparent in regions and countries in which NEC Group operates its business, they may also adversely affect the NEC Group's business, such as difficulties in sufficient semiconductor procurement from a certain countries or regions which may deprive NEC Group's sales capability of hardware equipment, etc.